StevenClontz/teaching-2016-08-17-fall/about.md

 Each exam is based upon the problems covered during class prior to it.
 Full responses are required, and partial credit will be assigned.

+There will also be a 50 minute Practice Test of a similar format, worth 20 Quiz points.

+### Preparing for Exams

+This website is your study guide for all exams.
+At least 80% of the credit for each exam will be based directly upon either **Example** questions from the online lectures, or **Review Exercises** solved during class periods (including Quiz questions). *Other questions may also be asked to assess general understanding of the material and the ability to apply it to new problems.*

+Each exam covers the following material:

+- **Practice Test**: Part 1 and Sections 2.1 to 2.3
+- **Midterm**: Parts 1 to 3
+- **Final Exam**: All Sections, focusing mainly on
+    - questions covered on the Midterm from Parts 1 to 3, and
+    - all topics from Parts 4 to 6

 ## Absences and Makeup Policy

 Students should retain documentation of excusable absences throughout the